DimaSmaha/playwright-saucedemo/README.md

 # Playwright-redmine-ts

-## Test task login and exploratory flow for cypress
+## Test task login and exploratory flow for playwright

-### Automated tests of https://www.redmine.org/ website with using of Page Object pattern.
+### Automated tests of https://www.saucedemo.com/ website with using of Page Object pattern.
 Tests perfoms implementation of testcases for this website

 #### Requirements: TS,NodeJS,Playwright,TS